Find your type here!

 Smelling numbers

-Sight-taste: see tasting images or concept-taste
+Sight-taste: see either tasting images or concept-taste

 Smelling colours (colours trigger smell perceptions)Smelling images